chb/indivo_server/doc/sphinx/source/api-overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As Indivo now supports the `SMART API <http://dev.smartplatforms.org/>`_, the following calls are now available for reporting over the various SMART Data Models
+As Indivo now supports the `SMART API <http://dev.smartplatforms.org/>`_, the following calls are now available for reporting over the various SMART Data Models.
+These calls return SMART RDF/XML, and adhere to the behavior defined by the `SMART REST API <http://dev.smartplatforms.org/reference/rest_api/>`_.

 .. glossary::